 Legally switching your last name from your maiden name (also known as your birth name) to your spouse’s last name is a process with several steps.
 You need to make sure that the change is accounted for on the legal level, as well as on a personal and professional level.

-Thankfully, many women change their last names after marriage, and the processes to do so are supposed to be as streamlined as possible to facilitate your name change.
+Thankfully, many women change their last names after marriage to become a Mrs., and the processes to do so are supposed to be as streamlined as possible to facilitate your name change.
 However, it does take some effort and some places to visit on your part.
 Keep reading for all the steps you’ll need to change your name.

 Obtain Your Marriage Certificate

 The first thing you will need if you’re trying to take on your new spouse’s last name is your marriage license.
 All of your new documents will be changed because you’ve provided proof of marriage through your license or certificate.

 When you get your initial license/certificate document, ask for some extra copies, so that you can keep your official license safe at home and bring your copies with you to places like the social security office and the DMV.
 This will cost a little bit of money but it is probably worth having extra copies of such an important document.